El Nido Tour A : Lagoons & Beaches

 - Meeting place prior to departure is the Caera Tours office in Calle Hama, Buna Suerte, at the center of El Nido town and a few meters away from the boat station.

 - The 200PHP El Nido Eco-Tourism Development Fund Fee is Not Included in the rates of this tour and is payable on arrival.
-This is Per Person and covers a week of island hopping activities.
+This is Per Person and covers 1 Week of island hopping activities.

 The Eco-Tourism Development Fee (ETDF) was establish in 2008 to fund the expenses of environmental maintenance and protection.
 The ETDF is also used to develop environmental protection projects which aim to limit the impact of tourism on the environment.
 The fee of P200 per person is to be paid by all tourist upon arrival for Island Hopping Tours, direct to the Local Government Officials.